viash-io/viash-actions/ns-list/README.md

 - `query_name`: - *optional*.
 Filter which components get selected by component name.
 Can be a regex.
 Example: “^component1”.
 - `src`: - *optional*.
 A source directory containing viash config files, possibly structured in a hierarchical folder structure.
-Default:
+Default: src/.
-  “src/”.
+- `runner`: - *optional*.
+Acts as a regular expression to filter the runner ids specified in the found config files.
+If this is not provided, all runners will be used.
+If no runners are defined in a config, the executable runner will be used.
-- `platform`: - *optional*.
-Acts as a regular expression to filter the platform ids specified in the found config files.
-If this is not provided, all platforms will be used.
-If no platforms are defined in a config, the native platform will be used.
-In addition, the path to a platform yaml file can also be specified.
+- `engine`: - *optional*.
+Acts as a regular expression to filter the engine ids specified in the found config files.
+If this is not provided, all engines will be used.
+If no engines are defined in a config, the native engine will be used.
 - `config_mod`: - *optional*.
-Modify a viash config at runtime using dynamic config modding.
+Modify a viash config at runtime using config_mod.
+- `colorize`: - *optional*.
+Specify whether the console output should be colorized.
+If not specified, we attempt to detect this automatically.
+  Possible values are: “true”, “false”, “auto”.
+- `loglevel`: - *optional*.
+Specify the log level in us.
+Possible values
+  are: “error”, “warn”, “info”, “debug”, “trace”.
 - `format`: - *optional*.
 Which output format to use.
 Possible values
   are: “yaml”, “json”.
-Default is “yaml”.
 - `parse_argument_groups`: - *optional*.
+DEPRECATED.
+This is now always
-Whether or not to postprocess
+  enabled.
+Whether or not to postprocess each component’s argument_groups.
-  each component’s argument groups.
-- `output_file`: - *optional*.
-Path of a file to which the output will be written.
-If not set, this action will create a file with a random name in `RUNNER_TEMP`.
+- `platform`: - *optional*.
+Acts as a regular expression to filter the platform ids specified in the found config files.
+If this is not provided, all platforms will be used.
+If no platforms are defined in a config, the native platform will be used.
+In addition, the path to a platform yaml file can also be specified.
+Deprecated in Viash 0.9.0, will be removed in Viash 1.0.0.

 ### Outputs

 - `output`: A list of all of the components found.
 By default this will be a yaml, unless the format argument was set to ‘json’.
-- `output_file`: Path of a file to which the output was written (same as inputs.output_file).
-We recommend using this property for capturing the action’s output because there is a limit in the object size that github actions can manage.
-Additionally, if you use this property instead of a static file path, changing the location of the output file will not require you to adjust settings for downstream actions as well.

 ## Examples